Athanasios and Ava continue their journey to Greece by flying.

 “Oh?”
 I ask.
 “That sounds–strange,” I reply, wanting her to continue.

 “We can talk tomorrow, on the rest of our walk,” she smiles at me.
 “I will explain more then,” she smiles.
-This shifter isn’t Anastasia, nor is she a wolf shifter.
-My mind draws a blank as to who she is.
+This shifter isn’t like Anastasia, a wolf shifter.
+My mind draws a blank as to who or what she is.

 “I’m Ava,” I say, introducing myself and holding my hand out.
 She smiles and laughs lightly.